Home > Frosting > Chocolate Frosting Without Butter

-Chocolate Butter Free Frosting
+Chocolate Frosting Without Butter

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-What You Need To Make Frosting Without Butter
+Chocolate Frosting Without Butter

 • Salt – Salt balances the sweetness and makes the chocolate flavor more pronounced.

-2. Simple Truth Organic from Kroger grocery (i.e. King Soopers, City Market) – This brand has all of the same features as Good and Gather.
+2. Simple Truth Organic from Kroger grocery (i.e. King Soopers, City Market) – This brand has all the same features as Good and Gather.

-Tips For Making Chocolate Frosting Without Butter
+Helpful Tips To Make Frosting Without Butter

-• Use full fat coconut milk or cream, not light or lowfat – We need the full fat variety to create a thick and creamy frosting.
+• Use full-fat coconut milk or cream, not light or low fat – We need the full-fat variety to create a thick and creamy frosting.

 • Refrigerate the can of coconut milk (or cream) overnight – This helps the coconut liquid and solids to separate.

-• Allow the chocolate mix to cool completely – This will give the mixture some time to start setting back up.
+• Allow the chocolate mix to cool completely – This will give the mixture time to start setting back up.
 Put in the refrigerator to speed up this process.

 • Add powdered sugar in 1/2 cup increments – I have found this makes for a creamier texture.